-Text classification is a machine learning technique that assigns predefined categories to open text.
+Text classification is a machine learning technique that assigns predefined categories to free-form text.

 Contents